Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Methodology

 } where $Q_{1-p}(\cdot)$ is the $(1-p)$-quantile of the cross-validated residuals.
-When residuals are heavy‑tailed or multimodal, we model the far tail with a $3$‑component GMM, consistent with the residual diagnostics in Sec.~\ref{subsubsec:fit_diag_results}.
-For an outage target $p$, the empirical fade margin is the upper‑tail quantile $Q_{1-p}(\epsilon)$ computed from leakage‑safe out‑of‑fold residuals.
-To guard against under‑budgeting in the far tail, for $p\le 0.02$ we also evaluate the $(1-p)$-quantile of the fitted $3$‑component GMM and prescribe the conservative margin as {
+When residuals are heavy-tailed or multimodal, we model the far tail with a $3$-component GMM, consistent with the residual diagnostics in Sec.~\ref{subsubsec:fit_diag_results}.
+To guard against under-budgeting in the far tail, we define the conservative fade margin estimator $\widehat{M}_{\mathrm{F}}(p)$ as the maximum of the empirical and mixture-based tail quantiles.
+For $p\le 0.02$ we also evaluate the $(1-p)$-quantile of the fitted $3$-component GMM and prescribe the conservative margin via Eq.~\eqref{eq:fm_conservative}: {

-} which follows the same quantile-to-reliability rationale while using a mixture to protect the far tail \cite{papasotiriouOutdoorTHzFading2023}.
-Uncertainty for the empirical estimator is quantified with a BCa bootstrap intervals.
-When short-memory dependence is detected, we use a moving-block bootstrap with the block length selected automatically by ACF or PACF diagnostics (group-wise aggregation across devices).
-For mixture‑based margins, we report parametric‑bootstrap CIs obtained by sampling from the fitted $3$‑component GMM and recomputing $Q_{1-p}$.
-We also summarize fold‑to‑fold dispersion across cross-validation splits.
-Calibration is validated on a held‑out test set.
-For a prescribed $\widehat{\mathrm{FM}}(p)$, we compute the achieved outage as follows: {
+} This conservative estimator preserves the quantile-based reliability mapping of Eq.~\eqref{eq:fmp}, while using a mixture tail model to protect the far tail \cite{papasotiriouOutdoorTHzFading2023}.
+Uncertainty of the empirical estimator is quantified using BCa bootstrap intervals.
+When short-memory dependence is detected, we use a moving-block bootstrap with the block length selected by ACF/PACF diagnostics (aggregated across devices).
+For mixture-based margins, we report parametric-bootstrap CIs obtained by sampling from the fitted $3$-component GMM and recomputing $Q_{1-p}$.
+We also summarize fold-to-fold dispersion across cross-validation splits.